exyjerome/pact/README.md

 Lodash could be removed, but `_.get` and `_.set` are useful.
 While `_.assign(...)` could be replaced with `Object.assign(...)`

+It's worth mentioning this could be super horrible and may not implement best practices!

 Using a virtual DOM to render components
-Children currently work, but only static children, I need to re-work `Pact.diff` & `Pact.patch`
+Children currently work~~, but only static children, I need to re-work `Pact.diff` & `Pact.patch`~~

+Children currently work to a degree, for the most part if `state.foo` changes in a child, it will update the child's textContent

 If state has been updated but is the same, we won't redraw or rerender the DOM, only if an actual change has happened